 Zofran Use During Pregnancy

-Although the medication has proven to be effective against nausea, the U.S. Food and Drug Administration (FDA) has issued an updated warning that it is continuing to evaluate whether taking Zofran while pregnant may cause serious birth defects or complications for the mother.
-This medicine is still being prescribed to many women who may not be aware of potential side effects.
+Although the medication has proven effective against nausea, the FDA has issued an updated warning that it is continuing to evaluate whether taking Zofran while pregnant may cause serious birth defects or complications for the mother.
+This medicine is still being prescribed to many women unaware of potential side effects.

 What Birth Defects Can Zofran Cause?

-If you or someone you know took Zofran during pregnancy for nausea, and your child was born with birth defects such as a cleft palate or congenital heart defect, you may be entitled to compensation.
-Taking on pharmaceutical companies is an intimidating prospect, but the attorneys of Blizzard Law PLLC have experience in a wide range of medical and pharmaceutical cases.
+If you or someone you know took Zofran during pregnancy for nausea, and your child was born with birth defects, such as a cleft palate or congenital heart defect, you may be entitled to compensation.
+Taking on pharmaceutical companies is an intimidating prospect, but the attorneys at Blizzard Law PLLC have done it and won.
+We have experience in a wide range of medical and pharmaceutical cases.

 Our trial lawyers have served in national litigation leadership positions involving cases where medications taken during pregnancy have caused birth defects.
 We have the experience you need on your side to make the best decision for your family.
 Call us today to schedule a free consultation with one of our attorneys.